-- •Investigating HYR as a precaution for smearing high grade assays and consider using HYR as more drilling is completed; - •building a set of minimum width vein solids in future models to facilitate classification and mine planning; - •a significant program of resource drilling is needed to upgrade the current inferred mineral resources to a measured mineral resource or indicated mineral resources to a measured mineral resource or indicated mineral resource classification; - •a number of geotechnical studies are required to advance the project, with the most critical being a comprehensive geotechnical assessment of ground conditions at of earth of the 3 deposits; - •preliminary environmental testwork has been carried out to determine the acid generating potential of the waste rock and tailings, but additional work is required expand the scope to include all of the major rock types from each of the 3 deposits; - •baseline environmental monitoring will be needed for any permit submittals to advance the project;

-- •surface runoff from melting glaciers and rainfall will need to be assessed in a site wide water balance as the project likely will produce more water than it consume: - •advancement of the metallurgical testwork, and further optimization of the flowsheet; and - •update the 2012 Knight Piesold students on electric power and, in particular, the potential for installation of a small run-of-river mini hydro.
+- Investigating HYR as a precaution for smearing high grade assays and consider using HYR as more drilling is completed; - building a set of minimum width vein solids in future models to facilitate classification and mine planning; - a significant program of resource drilling is needed to upgrade the current inferred mineral resources to a measured mineral resource or indicated mineral resource classification; - a number of geotechnical studies are required to advance the project, with the most critical being a comprehensive geotechnical assessment of ground conditions at the of earth of the 3 deposits; - preliminary environmental testwork has been carried out to determine the acid generating potential of the waste rock and tailings, but additional work is required to expand the scope to include all of the major rock types from each of the 3 deposits; - baseline environmental monitoring will be needed for any permit submittals to advance the project; - surface runoff from melting glaciers and rainfall will need to be assessed in a site wide water balance as the project likely will produce more water than it can consume; - advancement of the metallurgical testwork, and further optimization of the flowsheet; and - update the 2012 Knight Piesold students on electric power and, in particular, the potential for installation of a small run-of-river mini hydro.

 The proposed budget for the work programs listed is about US\$35 million as broken down below.

 Proposed Budget - Future Work Tasks and Budget (US\$)

-1 1 8 T Task Scope Budget (US\$) Resource Infill Drilling 120-140 km of drilling 30,000,000 Sampling Assays Metallurgical Drilling/Samples Large diameter core 500,000 Geotechnical Studies Geotechnical drilling Geotechnical 250,000 150,000 analysis Environmental Testing Tailings Waste Rock 150,000 Groundwater Studies Monitoring Wells Aquifer/Packet 150,000 Tests Surface Water Hydrology Stream Gauges Site Water Balance 250,000 Metallurgical Testing Additional Testing 500,000 Power Sources Update 2012 Study 50,000 Pre-Feasibility Study Consultants Report 3,000,000 TOTAL BUDGET 35,000,000
+Task Scope Budget (US\$) Resource Infill Drilling 120-140 km of drillingSamplingAssays 30,000,000 Metallurgical Drilling/Samples Large diameter core 500,000 Geotechnical Studies Geotechnical drilling Geotechnical analysis 250,000 150,000 Environmental Testing Tailings Waste Rock 150,000 Groundwater Studies Monitoring Wells Aquifer/Packet Tests 150,000 Surface Water Hydrology Stream Gauges Site Water Balance 250,000 Metallurgical Testing Additional Testing 500,000 Power Sources Update 2012 Study 50,000 Pre-Feasibility Study Consultants Report 3,000,000 TOTAL BUDGET 35,000,000